Foreign tax credit

 Also, taxpayers may deduct expenditure incurred on employees that covers the costs of staff hired by taxpayers for R&D purposes under selected civil law contracts (previously only on an employment contract basis).

-The new regulations also clarify that R&D tax relief is available to taxpayers who, during the tax year, have operated in an SEZ on the basis of a permit, regarding eligible costs that were not recognised as costs of running the activity covered by the SEZ's permit.
+The R&D tax relief is available to taxpayers who, during the tax year, have operated in a PIZ on the basis of a decision on support, regarding eligible costs that were not recognised as costs of running the activity covered by the PIZ decision.

 As of 1 January 2019, a new mechanism reducing tax rate to be applied to income derived from intellectual property (IP) rights (Innovation Box) has been introduced.